sach-12/proactive-hemem/README.md

 ## Proactive HeMem

 On top of the HeMem implementation, we have implemented Proactive HeMem, which is a version of HeMem that uses a proactive migration policy to move data between memory tiers.
-We implemented 3 different approaches to proactive migration:
+We implemented 3 different approaches to proactive migration.
+The link to the presentation slides for Proactive HeMem, which includes some initial results, can be found [here](https://docs.google.com/presentation/d/1EwmgLvLuy5wcBPVJ9qDFPuSjwzkhD60rcnaH2HqUroM/edit?usp=sharing).

 ### Stride-based Prefetching